Kurmich/HiddenMarkovModels/README.md

 * **Problem 2**

-This part takes observation sequence and model parameters as input from testdata.txt and model.txt files, and outputs meaningful and optimal state sequence.
-For this part Viterbi algorithm was implemented, in order to have less computations I have used log trick which is described in page 273 of Rabiners paper.
+Here the model outputs meaningful and optimal state sequence which is inferred using Viterbi algorithm.
+In order to decrease number of computations I used log trick(see page 273 of Rabiner).
-For an observation sequence: 0 1 1 0 1 0 ,  the following outputs are printed:
+For the observation sequence: 0 1 1 0 1 0, following outputs are printed:

-Optimal state sequence is : 0 1 1 1 1 1
+Optimal state sequence is: 0 1 1 1 1 1
 Log probability(natural logarithm): -7.408067403771226
 Number of state transitions needed: 1

 * **Problem 3**

 This is the most interesting and challenging part.
-Given multiple observation sequences of data provided in a data.txt file the aim is to adjust model parameters in order to maximize the probability of all observation sequences given the model.
-In order to accomplish an aim the Baum-Welch procedure for multiple observation sequences was implemented.
-Initially the model parameters were initialized according to suggestions of Rabiners paper page 273-274 namely  initial state and state transition probabilities were given uniform probabilities.
-An observation symbol probabilities were initialized randomly.
-Then the following re-estimation procedure with some optimizations was used in train(dataSequences) method:
+Given multiple observation sequences provided in the data.txt file the aim is to find model parameters which maximize probability of all observation sequences.
+To solve this problem the Baum-Welch procedure for multiple observation sequences was implemented.
+State and state transition probabilities were initialized from uniform distribution.
+Observation probabilities were initialized randomly.

-When you run this procedure you will be asked to input number of states from the terminal, by following message,
+When you run this procedure you will be asked to input number of states, then training procedure will start and information about the model will be printed on HMMdescription.txt file.

-*Please enter number of states:*

-After your input the training will start, and number of iterations with loss function which is negative  log likelihood of all observations will be printed.
-The training will stop after some convergence(i.e. loss functions doesn't change much).
-I have defined threshold = 0.0000001 and used the following conditipn to test convergence Math.abs(newLoss - oldLoss) > threshold.
-So when difference between two consecutive loss functions becomes smaller than a threshold the convergence occurs and information about the model is printed to a text file called HMMdescription.txt.

-For the case of two stated the following rounded outputs are printed to the description file:
+For two states, the following rounded outputs are printed on the description file:

 Number of states: 2

-Model parameters rounded:
+Model parameters:
 ```
 Pi
 0.05 0.95

 A
 0.92 0.08
 0.04 0.96

 B
 0.22 0.78
 0.94 0.06
 ```
 **Or,**

 Number of states: 2

-Model parameters rounded:
+Model parameters:
 ```
 Pi
 0.95 0.05

 A
 0.96 0.04
 0.08 0.92

 B
 0.94 0.06
 0.22 0.78
 ```
-Which are equivalent parameters just state names (i.e. state 0 to 1 and 1 to zero) are changed.
-As you can see they are very close to actual parameters.
-You can get outputs for other number of states too.
+These parameters are equivalent.